ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Administrator may have established a secure communication association with the Group Manager based on a first Access Token T1, and then created an OSCORE group G. Following the expiration of T1 and the establishment of a new secure communication association with the Group Manager based on a new Access Token T2, the Administrator can seamlessly perform authorized operations on the previously created group G.

 When using the scope format defined in this section, the permission set ("Tperm") of each scope entry MUST include the "List" permission in order for the scope to be considered valid.
 That is, for each scope entry, the unsigned integer Q MUST be odd.
 Therefore, an Administrator is always allowed to retrieve a list of existing group configurations.
-The exact elements included in the returned list are determined by the Group Manager, based on the group name patterns specified in the scope entries of the Administrator's Access Token as well as on possible filter criteria specified in the Administrator's request.
+The exact elements included in the returned list are determined by the Group Manager, based on the group name patterns specified in the scope entries of the Administrator's Access Token, as well as on possible filter criteria specified in the request from the Administrator.

 \[ NOTE: